-When adversity attacks, the first thing you should do is run to Jesus.
+Run to Jesus.
+When adversity strikes, the first thing you should do is run to Jesus.
 Don’t flake out, shut down, break rank, or isolate yourself from those who can help you.
 Run to Jesus.
-Remember Jesus is the Author and Finisher of your faith.
-He said, “I will never leave you nor forsake you” (Hebrews 13:5).
+Remember, Jesus is the Author and Finisher of your faith.
+He said, "I will never leave you nor forsake you" (Hebrews 13:5).
 Jesus will not let you down.
 You can trust Him to get you through this turbulence.

-Cast All Your Cares: The next weapon in our arsenal against adversity is casting all your cares on Jesus.
+Cast All Your Cares on Jesus: The next weapon in our arsenal against adversity is casting all your cares on Jesus.
 This is not an escapist’s act.
 Casting all your cares on Jesus is a spiritual step toward freedom.
-Scripture says, “Cast all your care on Him for he cares for you” (1 Peter 5:7).
+Scripture says, "Cast all your care on Him, for He cares for you" (1 Peter 5:7).
 Casting your cares on Jesus requires giving your adversity to Him.
 There are some things you just have to put in Jesus’ capable hands.

 Pray.
 Sometimes, however, one prayer session isn’t enough.
-Some adversity has several dates booked on your calendar.
+Some adversity has booked several dates on your calendar.
 In my case, one prayer didn’t take all the problems away.
-There was a time when I was really hurting and constant flashbacks came to remind me of my calamity.
-Some of it was real and some was just fearful imaginations.
+There was a time when I was really hurting, and constant flashbacks came to remind me of my calamity.
+Some of it was real, and some was just fearful imagination.
 The only thing that helped was continuing to cast my situation on the Lord.

-Every time fear tried to grip me I prayed, “I cast all my cares on you Lord because I know you care for me.”
+Every time fear tried to grip me, I prayed, "I cast all my cares on you, Lord, because I know you care for me."
 I said it in my heart over and over again until the burden lifted.
-Sure, fear and the temptation to run from my problems returned several times, but I would cast the cares back on the Lord again and again until finally my adversity hoisted up the white flag of surrender and withdrew from the battlefield.
+Sure, fear and the temptation to run from my problems returned several times, but I would cast my cares back on the Lord again and again until finally my adversity hoisted up the white flag of surrender and withdrew from the battlefield.

 With the Word of God written solidly on the tablets of your heart, you can encourage yourself.
-The Bible tells us that David encouraged himself in the Lord.
-The Psalms are full of David’s prayers for deliverance from oppressors.
-Weaved throughout all these prayers you can feel David’s plea for God’s help.
+The Bible tells us that David encouraged himself in the Lord (1 Samuel30:6).
+The Psalms are also full of David’s prayers for deliverance from oppressors.
+Weaved throughout all these prayers, you can feel David’s plea for God’s help.
 The Lord helped him every time.
 David was called to be a king, yet adversity and opposition to his divine calling often surrounded him.

 One of David’s greatest characteristics was that he never gave up.
 He refused to quit and run.
-In spite of adversity, David pressed into God.
-David did his part and let God do His part.
+In spite of adversity, David pressed on toward God.
+David did his part, and God did his.
 You, too, can be like David.
 Don’t give up on yourself.
 Don’t disconnect from God and check out of the battle.
 Press into Jesus.
-God is on your side and He knows all the answers.
+God is on your side, and He knows all the answers.
 Jesus does not fear what you fear.

-Tribulation may pay us a visit, but the Word assures “Hast thou not known?
-Hast thou not heard that the everlasting God, the Lord, the Creator of the ends of the earth, fainteth not, neither is weary?
-There is no searching of his understanding.
-He giveth power to the faint; and to them that have no might he increaseth strength.
-Even the youths shall faint and be weary, and the young men shall utterly fall: But they that wait upon the Lord shall renew their strength; they shall mount up with wings as eagles; they shall run, and not be weary; and they shall walk, and not faint” (Isaiah 40:28-31).
+Tribulation may pay us a visit, but the Word assures, "Hast thou not known?
+Hast thou not heard that the everlasting God, the Lord, the Creator of the ends of the earth, fainteth not, nor is weary?
+There is no searching for his understanding.
+He gives power to the faint; and to those who have no might, he increases strength.
+Even the youths shall faint and be weary, and the young men shall utterly fall; but they that wait upon the Lord shall renew their strength; they shall mount up with wings as eagles; they shall run and not be weary; and they shall walk, and not faint" (Isaiah 40:28-31).

-Submit and Resist: Scripture also admonishes, “Submit yourself to God, resist the devil and he shall flee” (James 4:7).
-Notice this twin advice for freedom from adversity, “Submit to God.”
-That means that He becomes your Commander.
+"Submit yourself to God; resist the devil, and he will flee" (James 4:7).
+This is also a piece of advice from the Bible.
+Notice this twin advice for freedom from adversity, "Submit to God."
+That means that He becomes your commander.
 You release your will to Him and let His Word govern you, your actions, your situation, and your entire life.
 You also release the outcome of the adversity to Him.

-Speak to your situation like this: “Adversity, it is written, no weapon formed against me can prosper.
-I can do all things through Christ that strengthens me.
+Speak to your situation like this: "Adversity, it is written; no weapon formed against me can prosper.
+I can do all things through Christ, who strengthens me.
 Thank you, Jesus, that you renew my strength.
-I shall not grow weary.
-I shall not faint.
-I will overcome in Jesus’ name.”
+I will not grow weary.
+I will not faint.
+I will overcome in Jesus’ name."
 Find a scripture that deals with your situation, hold fast to it, and speak it over your life.
 This works.
 Go for it.

-Let Faith Fight For You: Did you know that faith is one of the most powerful weapons against adversity you possess?
+Let Faith Fight for You: Did you know that faith is one of the most powerful weapons against adversity you possess?
 Faith is the clothing of every warrior.
 Paul told his spiritual son Timothy, to endure hardship as a good soldier (2 Timothy 2:3).
 He wasn’t teaching him how to cope with adversity.
 He was teaching him to fight on through until he saw the victory.
 Let hope arise in you right now.
 Jesus won’t let you down.
-Submit yourself to Him and use your faith in Him to battle against your adversity. scripture promises, “This is the victory that has overcome the world, even your faith” (1 John 5:4).
-The word “overcome” in this Verse means “to carry off the victory.”
+Submit yourself to Him and use your faith in Him to battle against your adversity.
+Scripture promises, "This is the victory that has overcome the world, even your faith" (1 John 5:4).
+The word "overcome" in this verse means "to carry off the victory."
 When you use the Sword of the Spirit, which is the Word of God, that is exactly what will happen.
-Faith in God will bring you through adversity every time.
+Your faith in God will see you through adversity every time.

-One more thing to help you overcome adversity – get back to church.
+One more thing to help you overcome adversity—get back to church.
 God’s Word is very specific: don’t forsake the assembling of yourself together with other believers (Hebrews 4:9).
-Listen, faith comes by hearing and hearing by the Word of God.
+Listen, faith comes from hearing, and hearing comes from the word of God.
 Isolation is not healthy.
 Find a good Bible-believing church where the power of changed lives is visible.
 Plug in and help that church fulfill its vision.